m0in92/EV_sim/README.md

 listed below.
 #### Git Clone
 1. Ensure python version >= 3.10.0 is used.
-2. Ensure numpy (https://numpy.org/), pandas (https://pandas.pydata.org/), and Matplotlib (https://matplotlib.org/)
-are installed in your system.
+2. External Python dependencies can be installed to your system or Python virtual environment using the command <code>pip install -r requirements.txt</code>.
 3. Clone the repository, for example using <code>git clone git@github.com:m0in92/EV_sim.git</code> using Git Bash.
 #### Python setup
 1. Download or clone this repository